wmckeever/just-how-we-roll/README.md

 1. empty all four global roll arrays
 2. change the dice buttons back to their starting images (in the `start` sub-directory of our `images` directory!)
-3. change the text in our mean/media/mode text areas to `NA`
+3. change the text in our mean text areas to `NA`

 Once you've got that function declared, try smashing that reset button, assuming you wired it up right.
-You'll know that it works when all four arrays are empty (you can check in the browser console by typing `sixes` and `twelves` and so on to see the arrays), the dice pictures are all showing up, and the NA's are showing up under the Mean, Median, and Mode words for each of the four die sections.
+You'll know that it works when all four arrays are empty (you can check in the browser console by typing `sixes` and `twelves` and so on to see the arrays), the dice pictures are all showing up, and the NA's are showing up under the Mean for each of the four die sections.

 Once clicking the reset button works, you should add a call to this function in the global code, so things are reset immediately when the user loads the app!